 As PurelyCoffeeBeans knows, it really is not surprising many people are so confused over which are the simplest coffee makers among the dozens on the market.
 Most people look at all the different styles, options, and prices, then throw up their hands in confusion.
 I reckon most people simply close their eyes and point, hoping for the best.

-In this article I’d like to:
+So in this article I'd like to: